willamena/self-improving/README.md

 - os
 - database theory
 - web server
-- distributed system
+- distributed system (memories, calculations)
+- ...

 ## addition

 - calculus
 - statistics
-- GRE
+- GRE(including listening and writting)
 - linear algebra
-- other interesting coursera open courses
+- other interesting open courses from coursera and get a master degree if possible.
+- ...

+## dead line

+end of the year 2019;